-Prisoner's Finger Shot Off.
+Prisener's Finger Shot Of.

 Eugene D. Mosher, deputy warden of the branch prison at Marquette, Mich., was perhaps fatally stabbed by convict Dick Huntley, Sunday morning.
 News of it has just sifted through the prison walls.
-Half a dozen prisoners were in the plot, which included the murder of Warden Freeman as well as the nurder of the deputy.
+Half a dozen prisoners were in the plot, which included the murder of Warden Freeman as well as the murder of the deputy.
 Huntley's finger was shot off before he was subdued.

-Will Not Dwell Under the American Flag.
-Will Not Dwell Under the American Flag.
-It is announced that 10,000 Spaniards, residing in the island of Porto Rico, have refused to live in the island under the American flag, and have demanded that they be returned to Spain at the expense of the government.
-The question of the repartition of the discontented Spaniards has been referred to the state council.
+Will Not Dwell Under the American Flag

+It is announced that 10,000 Spaniards, residing in the Island of Porto Rico, have refused to live in the Island under the American flag, and have demanded that they be returned to Spain at the expense of the government.
+The question of the repartition of the discontented Spaniards has been referred to the state council. to the state council.